Motor Vehicle Regulations

 - Overnight Parking

-Parking on campus between the hours of 12:00 midnight and 5:00 a.m. is prohibited, except for those people who have prior approval from the Office of Security and Safety.
+Parking on campus between the hours of 12:00 midnight and 5:00 a.m. is prohibited, except for those who have received prior approval from the Office of Security and Safety.
 Permission will be granted for disabled vehicles and vehicles belonging to people participating in college sponsored trips.
 In all cases, the owner/operator should contact the Office of Security and Safety.

 - Motorists are advised that all Pennsylvania laws and regulations pertaining to the use of motor vehicles apply to all drivers and vehicles on the campus of Bucks County Community College.